lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Libraries/DiscordLink.md

 # OnUnlinked method

-Called by a link plugin when an unlink occured
+Called by a link plugin when an unlink has occured

 ```csharp
 public void OnUnlinked(Plugin plugin, IPlayer player, DiscordUser discord)